gusainhimanshu/SomeRandomInterestingCodes/README.md

             output should contain the corresponding output separated by newline.
 In this question arrays are used, you can use pointers too.

-Program5.c: Code in C Write a program to find the position of MSB
+Program5.c: Code in C Write a program to find the position of  without loop

             For E.g position of MSB for integer 8 is 4 1000